lilypon246/lilypon246/README.md

 👋 Hi, I’m @lilypon246, currently on my 3rd year of studying Information Engineering in DTETI FT UGM.

-👀 Data Analyst field and UI/UX Design have caught my attention lately.
+👀 Data Analyst field, AI implementation, and UI/UX Design have caught my attention lately.

 <br/> Hit [kohionomu](https://discordapp.com/users/739151655605633075) up if you want to have further chats about those topics with me!